Safe, Missouri

 Safe is an unincorporated community in southeastern Maries County, in the U.S. state of Missouri.
 The community is located on Missouri Route H on a hill just west of and above the Bourbeuse River.
 The community is approximately six miles north-northeast of St. James.

 History

 A post office called Safe was established in 1886, and remained in operation until 1958.
 According to one tradition, the community was named for the generosity of the proprietor of a local gristmill who allowed safekeeping of customer's grain.
-Another tradition maintains the name is an acronym of the surnames of four first settlers, namely Shinkle, Aufderheide, Fann, and Essman.
+Another tradition maintains the name is an acronym of the surnames of four first settlers, namely Shinkle, Aufderheide, Copeland, Fann, and Essman.